Imposible (Luis Fonsi and Ozuna song)

 "Imposible" is a song by Puerto Rican singers Luis Fonsi and Ozuna, released on October 19, 2018 through Universal Music Latin Entertainment.
 The song topped the charts in Chile and reached the top 10 in: Argentina, Bolivia, Panama and Spain.

 Background

 Fonsi wrote a song with "a lot of feeling" and wanted a voice with a "perfect balance between urban and melodic", so he chose Ozuna.
 Fonsi stated that he wished to collaborate with Ozuna because he is "incredibly talented, has great vocals and great writing".

 Composition

 The song is a "romantic urban tune" dedicated to women, from the point of view of a man.
 HotNewHipHop stated the track has the sound and potential to be a "'Despacito type single".
 El Mundo called the song a ballad mixed with reggaeton and similar to Fonsi's other "songs of this style that were characterized by their romantic lyrics and deep phrases".

 Music video

-The music video was directed by Carlos Perez and filmed at a train station in Miami in September 2018, with Fonsi confirming this on Instagram.
+The music video was directed by Carlos Perez and filmed at Gold Coast Railroad Museum in Miami, FL in September 2018, with Fonsi confirming this on Instagram.